xqtbox/Text-Pairs-Relation-Classification/README.md

 - [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882)
 - [A Sensitivity Analysis of (and Practitioners' Guide to) Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1510.03820)

+## About Me

+黄威，Randolph

+School of Computer Science and Technology, University of Science and Technology of China

+Email: chinawolfman@hotmail.com